Shyam Singha Roy: Music

+Controversy

+The film includes sexually intimate scenes between the lead actors Nani and Krithi Shetty who had a 20 year long age gap between them.
+At the time of filming, Krithi Shetty, who played the lead actress was a minor (she was 17 years of age and Nani was 37 years of age when this movie was being filmed).

 Release

 Theatrical

 The film was originally scheduled for release on 24 December 2020, coinciding with Christmas, but was eventually postponed as filming was delayed due to the COVID-19 pandemic.
 The film was released on 24 December 2021.
 Apart from Telugu, the film was dubbed and released in Tamil, Malayalam, and Kannada languages.

 Home media

 Gemini TV acquired the satellite rights of the film in Telugu, while Netflix acquired the digital rights in Telugu, Tamil, and Malayalam.
 The film began streaming through Netflix on 21 January 2022.